phdye/ck-rust/phdye/implement-from-design.md

 - All tests pass for every module
 - Commit after each module completes

+## Guidance

+**Tiers are methodology scaffolding, not target project architecture.**
+- Do NOT include "tier" in generated code or comments
+- Do NOT reference `implementation-order.md` in target project files
+- The target project may use "tier" for entirely different purposes

+**Follow target project conventions.**
+- Match existing code style, naming, and organization
+- Use idiomatic patterns for the target language
+- Use the language's standard doc comment format (rustdoc, Doxygen, etc.)

 ## Prerequisites

 - Completed captured-design (per design-capture.md)